 NPs work collaboratively with many other health professionals.
 In particular, they consult with physicians, as required by the needs of their patients.

 Primary Health Care NPs

 Primary Health Care NPs generally work in community settings and provide general primary health care services to people of all ages.
-For many people, primary health care NPs are their first and most frequent point of contact with the health care system.
 Examples of the types of health care services provided by primary health care NPs include:

 - Patient counselling (e.g., mental health, family planning)

 - Health promotion (e.g., smoking cessation, BP management)

 - Treatment of acute illnesses (e.g., infections, minor injuries)

 - Monitor patients with chronic conditions (e.g., diabetes, COPD, Hypertension)